stefanbuck/babel-plugin-axiom/README.md

 # babel-plugin-axiom

-This plugin is a transform to remove unused Axiom dependencies without the need target the relative paths of exports.
+This plugin is a transform to remove unused Axiom dependencies without the need to target the relative paths of exports.

 #### See also
 * [`babel-plugin-lodash`](https://github.com/megawac/babel-plugin-lodash)